UCIDataScienceInitiative/IntroR_Workshop/index.md

 EX14.
 Data transformation
   + Based on scatterplot matrix, we see increasing variance as mpg increases, and also non-linear relationship between mpg and other variables.
 We need to transform the variables.
-  + Add new variables to the data:
+  + Add new variables to the data.
     + (a) log transformed versions of mpg, horsepower, displacement, and weight.
+Hint: to add a new variable, e.g. log of mpg, you can run data_noNA$logmpg = log(data_noNA$mpg), where "logmpg" is the name for the new variable you choose.
     + (b) a factor version of cylinders.

 ---